 This course engages students in physical activities selected from the following list: speedball, team handball, net ball, volleyball, paddleball, and table tennis.
 Emphasis is placed on refining fundamental skills, introducing game strategies, deepening the understanding of the mechanics of movement, health and skill-related fitness.
 Students will explore the principles and practice of emergency protocols, use of the AED and application of CPR using the American Red Cross curriculum.

 #521 - DRIVER EDUCATION AND PHYSICAL EDUCATION 10 – 2.5 CREDITS

 Grade: 10 (required)

 The health component of this course involves the study of the automobile in modern life and aims to develop mature attitudes, an understanding of NJ Motor Vehicle laws and proper habits for safe driving.
-Included in this course is the continued study of dating, harassment/bullying behaviors, drugs, alcohol and tobacco, decision-making and the safe operation of a motor vehicle.
+Included in this course is a continued study of dating, harassment/bullying behaviors, drugs, alcohol, and tobacco, decision-making and the safe operation of a motor vehicle.
 Written and performance assessments are used to determine mastery in this course.
 The physical components of this course involve Project Adventure, football and fitness.

 PHYSICAL EDUCATION GRADES 11 AND 12:

 A program of sport specific activities, problem-solving and team-building initiatives, personal fitness and wellness strategies are offered to juniors and seniors during regularly scheduled physical education classes.
 Juniors must elect one course that includes Health 11 and seniors must elect one course that includes Health 12.
 Students engage in a variety of problem-solving activities and initiatives in each course.
 Written assignments and evaluations, student journals, small group and individual projects, as well as software applications are employed in each course.
 Each student must choose 2 electives from the list below and one of these electives must have a grade-level appropriate health component.